John Lyons (Antiguan landowner)

-Captain John Lyons, (20 October 1760 – 6 February 1816) was an Antiguan politician and a Captain in the Royal Navy, who owned extensive sugar plantations, of 563 acres in total, in Antigua.
+Captain Major John Lyons (20 October 1760 – 6 February 1816) was an Antiguan politician of English ethnicity, and a Captain in the Royal Navy and Major in the British Army, who owned 563 acres of sugar plantations in Antigua.

-He married Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and Sarah Lyons (1731-1764), by whom he had 15 children, including Edmund Lyons, 1st Baron Lyons.
-His grandsons included Richard Lyons, 1st Viscount Lyons, the diplomat who solved the Trent Affair, and Sir Algernon McLennan Lyons, Admiral of the Fleet.
+He was the progenitor of a famous naval family.
+He married Catherine Walrond, who was the daughter of the 5th Marquis de Vallado and Sarah Lyons (1731-1764), by whom he had 15 children, including Vice-Admiral John Lyons, who fought on HMS Victory at Battle of Trafalgar, and Admiral Edmund Lyons, 1st Baron Lyons, who led the Royal Navy during the Crimean War.

+His grandsons included Richard Lyons, 1st Viscount Lyons, the leading British diplomat of the second half of the 20th century, who solved the Trent Affair, and Sir Algernon McLennan Lyons, Admiral of the Fleet.

 Life

 Family

 John was born in Antigua on 20 October 1760.
 He was the eldest of 11 children.
-His father was John Lyons (1731-1775), who had succeeded to the 563-acre Lyons Estate in Antigua in 1748 and had served as a member of the Council of Antigua from 1764 to 1775.
+His father was John Lyons (1731 - 1775), who had succeeded to the 563 acre Lyons estate in Antigua in 1748 and had served as a member of the Council of Antigua from 1764 to 1775.
 In addition to his father, his grandfather and great-grandfather also had been members of the Council.
 John's great-grandfather Major Henry Lyons had emigrated to Antigua from River Lyons, King's County, Ireland, and Ledestown/Ledistown Hall, County Westmeath, Ireland.

-The family is not Irish in origin, but a Norman-English family descended from Ingelram de Lyons, Lord of Lyons, who arrived in England with the Norman Conquest, and his son Nicholas de Lyons, who was granted lands at Warkworth, Northamptonshire, where the family seat was Warkworth Castle (Northamptonshire).
+The Irish Protestant Lyons family were not ethnically Irish, but English members of the Protestant Ascendancy who had been granted land in Ireland by James I. The grandson of Sir Richard Lyons, who was Governor of Calais during the reign of Henry VIII, was Captain William Lyons, a Huguenot and supporter of Henry of Navarre, and who fled to England, after the Massacre of St. Bartholomew in 1572, and entered the army of Elizabeth I, in which, in 1599, he commanded a company of cavalry, under the Earl of Essex, in the Tudor conquest of Ireland.
+Captain William was consequently granted the estate of Clonarrow, subsequently known as River Lyons, in King's County, the transfer of which to Lyons occurred in 1622, after which his family settled in Ireland.
+William also bought the lands of Mullalough, Casement, Killeen, and Killowen, together constituting over 3000 acres, in the same County.

-John's mother was Jane Harman (1733-1792), who was the daughter of Colonel Samuel Harman who was elected as a Member of Assembly for Nonsuch in 1727 and later as a Member of Council and Judge of the Court of Common Pleas.
+John's mother was Jane Harman (1733 - 1792): who was the daughter of Colonel Samuel Harman who was elected as a Member of Assembly for Nonsuch in 1727 and later as a Member of Council and Judge of the Court of Common Pleas.